CopernicaMarketingSoftware/Documentation/SMTPeter/rest-spf.md

 our IP's.

-However, if you are unable to route all your mail through SMTPeter.com, you must make sure yourself that your own IP addresses are also listed in your SPF record.
-There are essentially two ways to do this:
+However, if you are unable to route all your mail through SMTPeter.com, you must make sure yourself that your IP addresses are also listed in your SPF record.
+There are two ways to achieve this:

 * Do not follow our SPF recommendation, but set up your own SPF record
 * Use our dashboard to add your own IP addresses